PseudoDevs/IamGhost/abmd2.md

-Last updated: 2024-04-08 14:51:20
+Last updated: 2024-04-08 14:51:53
-Random Quote: Because family is forever. - Wanda Maximoff
+Random Quote: Have you ever lost someone?
+It's like you're dying with them.
+They can move on.
+And you're stuck. - Eyk Larsen